andrelandgraf/openimg/docs/api/react.md

 # openimg/react

-openimg-react (Open Image React) provides an `Image` component (aliased as `Img`) for querying optimized images from an image optimization endpoint (e.g., openimg/node) and a context provider `OpenImgContextProvider` for global configuration options.
+openimg/react (Open Image React) provides an `Image` component (aliased as `Img`) for querying optimized images from an image optimization endpoint (e.g., openimg/node or openimg/bun) and a context provider `OpenImgContextProvider` for global configuration options.
 The `Image` component renders an HTML picture element utilizing modern HTML attributes and best practices.

 ## Features